-Having three fins on a board was an idea shapers had been experimenting with for years.
-But it wasn't until 1981 when Aussie surfer Simon Anderson designed the three fin 'thruster' board that the idea caught on.
+Having three fins on a surfboard was an idea shapers had been experimenting with for years.
+But it wasn’t until 1981 when Australian surfer, Simon Anderson designed the three fin ‘Thruster’ surfboard that the idea caught on.
 The three fin design took the best features of the single and twin fin systems and made them work harmoniously together, giving the boards even more control in the pocket.

-From the 80's onwards surfboards haven't changed too fundamentally.
-Board artwork has become popular; the art of airbrushing and painting surfboards, one of the pioneers of which being COTW featured surf artist Drew Brophy.
-Surfboards have become a lot thinner and lighter, allowing more radical surf and aerial maneouvre's.
-And in the mid-90's the almost forgotten longboard came back onto the scene and is still a popular choice amongst surfers today, particularly with the learners and the older surfers.
+From the ’80s onwards surfboards haven’t changed too fundamentally.
+Board artwork has become popular; the art of airbrushing and painting surfboards, one of the pioneers being surf artist, Drew Brophy.
+Surfboards have become a lot thinner and lighter, allowing more radical surf and aerial maneuvers.
+And in the mid ’90s, the almost forgotten longboard came back onto the scene and is still a popular choice amongst surfers today, particularly with the learners and the older surfers.